CANDY-LINE/candy-red/README.md

 You can ignore `npm WARN`s, `gyp WARN`s, `gyp ERR!`s and `node-pre-gyp ERR!`s unless the installation terminates normally.
 You can check if the installation is successful by `sudo service candy-red status` command after running `install.sh` script as well as `npm install`.

-Please refer to the following commands to isntall.
+Please refer to the following commands to install.

 ```
 $ VERSION=2.0.0